-20 apartments for rent in Whittier Mill Village, Atlanta, GA
+20 apartments for rent near Whittier Mill Village, Atlanta, GA

 One of the many quaint little neighborhoods in the Atlanta area, Whittier Mill Village, with its picturesque scenery and small-town feel, stands a cut above the rest.
 Technically located inside the Perimeter and only a ten minute drive from Downtown, Whittier Mill Village is a little quieter, a little friendlier, and a little more lovely than you might come to expect from a large metropolis like Atlanta.

 Located in the Northwest quadrant of Atlanta, Whittier Mill Village lies just one mile away from I-285′s South Cobb Drive exit, and is just barely on the Fulton County side of the Cobb/Fulton County line.

 Established in 1896, Whittier Mill lies along the Chattahoochee River.
 Originally founded as a mill town, this neighborhood was named after the prosperous Whittier family, a group of Massachusetts-born mill owners.
 At the time, the area was served both by the Southern Railroad and an electric streetcar line, making it possible for residents to travel easily into Atlanta.